 The form factors are functions of $q^2$ or equivalently $w$.
-Their explicit forms may also involve the scheme-dependent parameters $m_b/m_c$ and $\alpha_s$, though any such scheme-dependency must vanish in physical quantities.
-In the HQS basis, $h_{A_1}$, and the three form factor ratios
+Their explicit forms may also involve the scheme-dependent parameters $m_b/m_c$ and $\alpha_s$, though any such scheme dependency must vanish in physical quantities.
+In the HQS basis, $h_{A_1}$ and the three form factor ratios